Doctors’ Notes

 Yes and no.

 Shingles is not contagious, but the varicella zoster virus that causes shingles can be spread through direct contact with fluid from the rash when the blisters rupture.
 It can take up to 5 weeks for the rash to resolve completely, but once the blisters are done oozing and crust over, they’re no longer contagious.
+While you have the rash, covering it can help prevent spread.

 Treatment